-Indian power sector is facing challenges despite the significant growth in generation capacity over the past few decades.
-The power situation in India is characterised by demand in excess of supply, high transmission and Distribution losses, peak demand and energy shortages, low plant load factors and decreasing availability of best quality fuel to run the power plants.
+The Indian power sector is facing challenges despite the significant growth in generation capacity over the past few decades.
+The power situation in India is characterized by demand in excess of supply, high transmission and distribution losses, peak demand and energy shortages, low plant load factors, and decreasing availability of best quality fuel to run the power plants.
 However, over the last few years, Gujarat has successfully crossed all these barriers.
-Gujarat has become successful in securing its overall energy requirements with installed power generation capacity of 23,927 MW (as of Aug 2012).
+Gujarat has become successful in securing its overall energy requirements with an installed power generation capacity of 23,927 MW (as of Aug 2012).

 Power supply-demand position in Gujarat

-Actual power supply position of the state of Gujarat has improved in the last seven years considerably.
-The power requirement and availability deficit in the state has been decreased by CAGR of 38%.
-Year 2012 shows nearly zero percent deficit made Gujarat power sufficient.
+The actual power supply position of the state of Gujarat has improved in the last seven years considerably.
+The power requirement and availability deficit in the state have been decreased by a CAGR of 38%.
+The year 2012 shows nearly zero percent deficit made Gujarat power sufficient.